Police say Texas burglar ate peach pie and fell asleep

 Vanessa Schraub, 37, Zachary Douglas, 66, and Kenneth Douglas, 53, are charged with engaging in organized criminal activity, burglary.

-Wichita County deputies were notified by Burkburnett police last Saturday that they were at a home on 9th St. just outside Burkburnett and had a female suspect detained.
+Wichita County deputies were notified by Burkburnett police last Saturday that they were at a home on 9th Street just outside Burkburnett and had a female suspect detained.

 They found items taken from the house in a cart in the driveway and other things piled on the back porch.

-Deputies said Schraub told them her boyfriend was Zachary Douglas, who lived on Vaughn Rd., at an address where deputies said they had found previous stolen items.
+Deputies said Schraub told them her boyfriend was Zachary Douglas who lived on Vaughn Road, at an address where deputies said they had found previous stolen items.

 When they arrived there, they said they found Zachary Douglas sitting on the riding mower, and Kenneth Douglas standing near a trailer with the pressure washer and other items in it.